 The agency is governed by a Board of Directors made up of elected officials from member agencies and representatives from the following: Kalispel Tribe of Indians, Spokane Tribe of Indians, Washington State Department of Transportation (WSDOT), Washington State Transportation Commission (WSTC), Spokane Transit Authority (STA), a transportation private sector representative (major employer representative), a rail/freight representative and the Chairs of SRTC's Transportation Technical Committee (TTC) and Transportation Advisory Committee (TAC).

-SRTC member agencies include all local jurisdictions and Tribes within Spokane County, WSDOT, STA, and WSTC.
+SRTC member agencies include all local jurisdictions and Tribes within Spokane County as well as WSDOT, STA, and WSTC.

-For more information on SRTC's member agencies, committees, and SRTC's planning area boundary map, please see Appendix A.
+For more information on SRTC's member agencies, Board and committees, please see Appendix A.

 EFFECTIVE DATE